EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 Jenkins pipelines are configured in two ways: manually through the UI or by submitting declarative XML using the Jenkins CLI.
 We chose to use the latter so that we can source control our pipeline definitions.

-The configuration references another file containing the bulk of the pipeline definition (often called a Jenkinsfile) which is written using the Declarative Pipelines DSL.
+The configuration references _another_ file containing the bulk of the pipeline definition (often called a Jenkinsfile) which is written using the Declarative Pipelines DSL.
 There is a level of redundancy between these two files.
 It's also possible to change the configuration of the pipeline within the Jenkinsfile that would result in the XML stored in source control differing from the one actually configured on Jenkins after a pipeline run.

 Although we could achieve source controlled pipeline configuration, there were two 'flies in the ointment'.

-Firstly, the XML file was extremely difficult to reason about and we found it easier to configure our pipeline via Jenkins' UI and then use the CLI's "get-job" subcommand to then store the generated configuration in source control.
+Firstly, the XML file was extremely difficult understand and author, and so we found it easier to configure our pipeline via Jenkins' UI and then use the CLI's "get-job" subcommand to then store the generated configuration in source control.

 Secondly, the Jenkins CLI has separate "create-job" and "update-job" subcommands, which means any automation that sets pipelines has to figure out if it's already set to know which command to use.

-Defining the "Hello World" pipeline using the Declarative Pipeline syntax was trivial, and it is also easy to read.Executing the task is trivial via the Jenkins UI.
+Defining the "Hello World" pipeline using the Declarative Pipeline syntax was trivial, and it is also easy to read.
+Executing the task is trivial via the Jenkins UI.

 ```bash
 # First deploy